 At Savoir Flair, we celebrate all body types and already think you’re #Flawless, but if you want to ramp up your summer style in a suit that’s perfect for your body type, it’s as easy as following our comprehensive guide below.

 Characteristics: The bust and hips are basically the same size, while the waist is slightly smaller.

 Women with straight body types are often looking to create the illusion of curves where there are none.
 Fortunately, this is easy to fake with the right bathing suit.
-Two-piece suits with ruffles across the chest help create a fuller-looking bust, and there are plenty of versions that offer padded cups.
+Two-piece suits with ruffles across the chest help create a fuller-looking bust, and there are plenty of versions that offer padded and/or articulated cups.
 For added dimension, opt for bottoms that are ruffled or ruched.
 One-piece swimsuits with cutouts can also help create the appearance of an hourglass figure.

 Body Type: Pear

 Characteristics: The hips are larger than the bust, and the waist gradually slopes out to the hips.

 Bottom-heavy shapes can be tricky to disguise, but the right swimwear can help you create the appearance of smaller hips and a more ample bosom.
 Ultimately, a two-piece suit with padded cups or push-up wires and high-waisted bottoms will help you achieve the look you’re going for.
 You can also experiment with patterns that create the illusion of an hourglass figure, or try vertical stripes to distract from mid-section problem areas.